Paolof98/Stock_market_project/README.md

 ![](ARIMA%20GDP%20and%20VIX%20no%20harmonic.png)

 Below is the visualisation of the forecasts, with the 80% Confidence Interval (CI) in the dark blue area and the 95% CI in the light blue area.
-Notice that the Bitcoin area is larger due to the smaller sample size.
+Notice that the Bitcoin forecast area is larger due to the smaller sample size.
 Note also that I used the model that fitted best with the technology stocks.
 If I had used models specific to each sector I could have found more confident estimates.

 ![](combined_forecasts.png)

-If we look into the actual estimates of each sector, we can compare them to see which are expected to grow the most over the next 5 years.
+If we look into the actual estimates of each sector (the black lines of the forecasts), we can compare them to see which are expected to grow the most over the next 5 years.
 Below is the bar chart showing the percentage changes of prices of each sector of the stock market, with the S&P 500 estimate as a reference value.
 Technology, consumer discretionary and financials sectors are expected to grow more than the S&P 500 over the next 5 years, thus they are expected to grow more than a "safe" investment.
 On the other hand, utilities, consumer staples, healthcare and industrials are expected to grow less than the S&P 500 over the next 5 years.
 Bitcoin is expected to lose value, however its forecasts are not as reliable.

 ![](Forecasts%20results%20all%20sectors%20chart.jpg)